 In a typical topographically-driven flow system, percolation of precipitation results in recharge at the water table, which flows from topographic highs and discharges at topographic lows through streams and springs and groundwater evapotranspiration.
 Water that moves down-dip eventually discharges upward through cross-formational flow.
 In the northern segment of the Edwards (Balcones Fault Zone) Aquifer, the most likely forms of discharge are stream and spring discharge and cross-formational flow in the subsurface.
-Groundwater isotopes indicate that in the northern segment of the Edwards (Balcones Fault Zone) Aquifer, most groundwater flow is limited to the unconfined portion of the aquifer (see Section 4.7) and consequently most discharge is likely to take the form of discharge to the perennial rivers and streams in the study area.
+Groundwater isotopes in the northern segment of the Edwards (Balcones Fault Zone) Aquifer indicate that most groundwater flow is limited to the unconfined portion of the aquifer (see Section 4.7).
+Consequently, most of the natural discharge is likely to take the form of discharge to the perennial rivers and streams in the study area.